ibm-genwqe/genwqe-user/README.md

     /licenses
         cla-corporate.txt
         cla-individual.txt

+    /spec
+        genwqe-libz.spec    Spec file for building the tools RPM genwqe-tools.spec   Spec file for building the libz RPM

 On modern PowerPC server the accelerator card can use the new CAPI interface.
 Install the [libcxl](https://github.com/ibm-capi/libcxl.git) library into the toplevel ````genwqe-user```` directory and build the library via ````make```` before compiling the genwqe tools.